Zamarstyniv: History

-During the Battle of Lviv of 1918 heavy fighting between Polish and Ukrainian forces took place in the vicinity of the suburb.
+During the Battle of Lviv of 1918, heavy fighting between Polish and Ukrainian forces took place in the vicinity of the suburb.
 The village ultimately ended up in Polish hands.
-It continued to grow and by the mid-1920s it had almost 12,000 inhabitants, including 6000 Poles, 3500 Jews and 2500 Ukrainians.
+It continued to grow, and by the mid-1920s it had almost 12,000 inhabitants, including 6000 Poles, 3500 Jews and 2500 Ukrainians.
 Finally in 1930, it was directly incorporated into the nearby city of Lviv as one of its boroughs.
 Despite the population boom, the suburb retained its reputation of a borough of criminals and paupers for the rest of the 1930s.
 Out of newly erected buildings only three were worth being mentioned in a 1937 guide to Lviv: the Greek Catholic St. Paraskeva's church, the Roman Catholic St. Martin's church and a J. A. Baczewski vodka and liquor factory built there.
 Between 1934 and 1939, a large primary school was built there, as well as a large swimming pool.
 Around that time, the Polish Army also built a central military prison for south-eastern Poland, which was later converted by Soviets into a political prison.

 Following the Soviet takeover of the city of Lviv after the Nazi-Soviet Pact and the invasion of Poland of 1939, the Soviets organised a political prison in Zamarstyniv.
 After the start of the German-Soviet war most of its inmates were murdered by the retreating NKVD.
 Following the German takeover of the city in 1941 a Jewish Ghetto was organised there.
-Out of more than 130,000 Jews incarcerated there, most were ultimately deported to concentration camps at Bełżec and Janów Lubelski and by 1943 the ghetto was completely liquidated.
+More than 130,000 Jews were incarcerated there, and most were ultimately deported to concentration camps at Bełżec and Janów Lubelski.
+By 1943 the ghetto was completely liquidated.

-After the war, the city became part of Ukrainian SSR and the Zamarstyniv suburb was rebuilt, this time mostly as an industrial area with some residential functions retained by the southern part of the borough.
+After the war, the city became part of the Ukrainian SSR.
+The Zamarstyniv suburb was rebuilt, this time mostly as an industrial area with some residential areas retained in the southern part of the borough.
 Since 1991, it has been a part of independent Ukraine.